Close-up of a flowering amaranth plant with dark red seed heads and purple foliage.

 • Encouraging natural behaviors: Foraging keeps your birds entertained, healthy, and less likely to peck out of boredom.

-Even a small backyard can grow a surprising amount of supplemental feed.
+Available Space: Even a small backyard can grow a surprising amount of supplemental feed.
 Raised beds, containers, window boxes, and vertical garden setups are all fair game.

-Plants to Grow for Quail Feed
+Easy Crops to Grow for Quail

 High-Protein Plants